Agribusiness

 How we can help

-Consisting of expert lawyers drawn from practice areas across the firm, Oslers Agribusiness team provides technical legal advice and practical business guidance on the multi-faceted Agribusiness, Ag Inputs and Agtech sectors, which include everything from primary production and aggregation; to plants, processing and equipment; to transportation and international trade, with technological innovation at every step of the process.
+With expert lawyers drawn from practice areas across the firm, Osler’s Agribusiness team provides technical legal advice and practical business guidance on the multi-faceted agricultural sectors.
+These include everything from primary production and aggregation to plants, processing and equipment, and extending to transportation and international trade, with technological innovation at every step of the process.

-As Agribusiness continues to be shaped by growth in population worldwide, ongoing technological developments and ever-shifting consumer wants and needs, Osler can provide timely advice and strategic insight for succeeding in this dynamic Canadian and international set of industries.
+Agribusiness continues to be shaped by worldwide population growth, emerging technologies and ever-shifting consumer demand.
+Osler can provide timely advice and strategic insight for succeeding in this dynamic industry.
 We offer guidance through every stage of the business cycle for clients engaged in agricultural-related activities, whether cross-border or local.

-We have the breadth of knowledge and experience to understand the wide-ranging issues that participants face.
-We can assist with:
+We have the breadth of knowledge and experience to understand the wide-ranging issues that industry participants face.
+We can assist with

-• Addressing the full range of supply chain issues, including contractual arrangements and disputes
+• the full range of supply chain issues, including contractual arrangements and disputes

-• Dealing with matters related to the facilities and plants that are vital to operations in the Agribusiness sector.
+• matters related to the facilities and plants that are vital to operations in the agribusiness sector

-Our Agribusiness team includes Osler Special Advisor, Brad Wall, the former Premier of Saskatchewan.
-Mr. Wall offers Osler clients his strategic insight and invaluable guidance, particularly in relation to the agri-food and energy industries.
+Our Agribusiness team includes Osler Special Advisor Brad Wall, the former Premier of Saskatchewan.
+Mr. Wall offers Osler clients his strategic insight and invaluable guidance, particularly concerning the agriculture and energy industries.

-To face the challenges and opportunities in this space, you need to work with a firm that’s dealt with everything that could possibly come your way.
-With our deep industry expertise, and proven track record of helping many of the sector’s brand-name clients, we can ensure you’re set up for long-term success.
+To face the challenges and opportunities in this space, you need to work with a firm that’s dealt with everything that could come your way.
+With our deep industry expertise and proven track record of helping many of the sector’s biggest names, we can help to set you up for long-term success.

 Download